ayalan/deg-practice/README.md

 ## Troubleshooting Tips

-- If you encounter memory issues, consider adjusting the Docker container's resource allocation.
+- If we encounter memory issues, consider adjusting the Docker container's resource allocation.
 - For large datasets, subsample the data for initial analyses.
 - If clustering does not clearly separate cell types, try modifying the resolution parameter or number of principal components.
 - Save intermediate steps to avoid losing progress.